Skip to main content

 The bottom line

-Kids’ school snacks make up a large amount of their daily calories, so it’s important to try to provide nourishing foods that contain essential nutrients.
-Try to pack your kids’ lunch boxes with snacks that combine protein, fiber-rich carbs, and healthy fats for sustained energy.
-This will help them get the nutrients they need, keep them satisfied between meals, and help their concentration and memory throughout the day.
+Kids’ school snacks make up a large amount of their daily calories.
+So, it’s important to try to send kids to school with nourishing foods that have the nutrients they need.
+Try to make or buy snacks that combine protein, fiber-rich carbs, and healthy fats.
+This will give your child sustained energy.
+You’ll also be helping them to get the nutrients they need to stay satisfied between meals.
+This will fuel their concentration and memory throughout the day.

 why trust our exports reliability shield